 Tutorial: Performing web editing using data from an enterprise geodatabase

 Web-based editing allows a larger group of people to add to and improve on your data.
-These include field-workers, analysts in other departments of your company, or perhaps even crowdsourced volunteers who may be able to make valuable contributions to your data given a simple editing interface.
+These include field-workers, analysts in other departments of your company, or perhaps even crowdsourced volunteers who may be able to make valuable contributions to your data given a user-friendly editing interface.

 In this tutorial, you'll create an enterprise geodatabase for the purposes of managing shoreline bird sightings submitted by volunteers on the web.
-The process of performing web editing is actually the final step of larger workflow.
+The process of performing web editing is actually the final step of a larger workflow.
 This tutorial will demonstrate how to do the following:

 Set up an enterprise geodatabase using a database platform such as PostgreSQL, SQL Server, and Oracle.